MannJadhav/Twitter-sentimental-Analysis/README.md

 # Twitter-sentimental-Analysis
-Twitter sentimental Analysis using Natural Language Processing (NLP) using google colab Overview
+Twitter sentimental Analysis using Natural Language Processing (NLP) using Google Colab Overview

-This project leverages Natural Language Processing (NLP) techniques to analyze sentiments expressed in tweets.
+This project leverages Natural Language Processing (NLP) techniques to analyze tweet sentiments.
 Using Python libraries, we build a model to classify tweets as positive, negative, or neutral.
 The project is implemented in a Google Colab notebook, making it easy to run and modify.
 Features

-    Data Collection: Uses the Tweepy library to gather tweets based on specific keywords or hashtags.
+    1. Data Collection: Uses the Tweepy library to gather tweets based on specific keywords or hashtags.
-    Data Preprocessing: Cleans and prepares the text data by removing stop words, punctuation, and applying tokenization.
+    2. Data Preprocessing: Cleans and prepares the text data by removing stop words, and punctuation, and applying tokenization.
-    Sentiment Analysis: Implements various NLP techniques, including bag-of-words and TF-IDF, along with machine learning algorithms like Naive Bayes or Random Forest.
+    3. Sentiment Analysis: Implements various NLP techniques, including bag-of-words and TF-IDF, and machine learning algorithms like Naive Bayes or Random Forest.
-    Visualization: Provides visual insights into the sentiment distribution using libraries like Matplotlib and Seaborn.
+    4. Visualization: Provides visual insights into the sentiment distribution using libraries like Matplotlib and Seaborn.

 Getting Started